-19. The purpose objective of the CEMP required by Condition 3 of Part B of these conditions is to set out the management procedures and construction methods to be undertaken by the consent holder to avoid, remedy or mitigate any potential adverse effects associated with Construction works and to ensure that Construction works remain within the limits and standards specified in the related conditions of these Consents.
+17. The purpose of the CEMP required by Condition 3 of Part B of these conditions is to set out the management procedures and construction methods to be undertaken by the consent holder to avoid, remedy or mitigate or minimise any potential adverse effects associated with Construction Works and to comply with all construction related conditions of these Consents.